 Dogs and cats are a big part of our families and we always want them to be safe and comfortable in our homes.
 I started collecting various ways to build in pet- friendly sleeping and feeding areas during construction — it would have been better to start in the planning stages.
-None of these ideas were utilized in our new home, but if there is a next time, I’m ready.
+None of these built ins for pets were utilized in our new home, but if there is a next time, I’m ready.

 The door of this bed nook was crafted from a vintage grate and blends into the decor when closed.
 Thinking outside the box leads to one-of-a-kind features.

 Laundry rooms are other good areas to corral pets.
 This one features a bed niche alongside their bathing sink.
 A doorless niche is perfect if pets don’t require containment and it keeps the bed from being underfoot.
 Be sure not to miss the funky dog wallpaper.

 A handy husband built this hutch designed by his wife, who happens to be an Atticmag reader.
 The cat cut-out leads to the hidden litter box.
 This clever detail could be added to many existing cabinets.

 A kitchen remodel is another opportune time to include a kennel and feeding station.
 Here the resting spot is built up a step, creating a raised area for meals.
 Raised feeding reduces neck and back strain in larger breeds and also promotes healthy digestion.

 A pair of vintage childrens’ chairs were altered to accept stainless bowls.
 As a chair fanatic, I love this idea but don’t think I could ever alter an older piece.